 Hemp Seed Oil Benefits

-Hemp seed oil is nature’s most perfectly balanced oil.
-All 20 amino acids are present, including the nine crucial ones that human systems can’t make.
-It is rich in Omega-3 and Omega-6 fatty acids.
-This makes it an excellent source of nutrition for both adults and children.
+The oil is also rich in omega-3 and omega-6 fatty acids.
+This makes it an excellent food source for both adults and children.

-The omega-6 to the omega-3 fatty acid ratio in hemp seed oil is exactly 3:1.
-This makes it an excellent source of polyunsaturated fats for people who don’t eat fish or other sources of omega-3s.
-The hemp seed oil also contains gamma-linolenic acid (GLA), which has been shown to have anti-inflammatory effects.
+The ratio of omega-6 to omega-3 fatty acids in hemp oil is exactly 3:1.
+This makes it an excellent source of polyunsaturated fat for people who do not consume fish or other sources of omega-3.
+Hemp seed oil also contains gamma-linolenic acid (GLA), which has been shown to have anti-inflammatory effects.

 One tablespoon of hemp seed oil contains the following: